nikkiwritescode/flask-app-terraform-deployment/readme.md

 This is a Terraform deployment for a small Flask app.
 It runs on port 8000 on the instances themselves but is served on port 80 through the load balancer.
 The application is preloaded onto an AMI, so no additional configuration is needed to load it.

 ## Configuration
-Clone this repository into a directory of your choice, then create a file in the root of the directory called `terraform.tfvars`.
-Use the following as a template for this file -- the only required change is to supply your public IP in the `my_ip` field, so you can SSH into your instances:
+Clone this repository into a directory of your choice, then create a file in the root of the directory called **terraform.tfvars**.
+Use the following as a template for this file -- no changes should be required, but you are welcome to change anything as you see fit. *(Please note, though, that the higher you set desired capacity, the more expensive your infrastructure will be to run!)*

 ```
 #-------------------------------#